cchanse/udacity-optimization-project/README.md

 * Created variable and moved document.body.scrollTop/1250 outside of for loop because calculation only needs to run once
 * Put phase values in array in updatePositions().
 Phase values are consistently the same because we are calculating the same set of 5 numbers for all of our pizzas no matter how big list of pizza is
 * To improve speed at which pizzas change, set limit to 4 for changePizzaSizes() since the total number of pizzas shown is 4
+* Change querySelector to document.getElementById() as document.getElementById Web API call is faster

 ### Build Tools and Run Instructions